Dealing with your diagnosis can have a significant impact on our ability to heal.

 Is so then I suspect you are one of the lucky ones because my own experience and that of my family and friends would suggest this is not routine at all.

 I think it needs to be.

-When it was confirmed I had ME/CFS, the doctor told me there was nothing they could do for me, and essentially I was packed off to deal with it on my own.
+When a diagnosed of ME/CFS was confirmed I was also told me there was nothing they could do for me.
+No treatments were on offer and there was no where to refer me.
+Essentially I was packed off to deal with it on my own.

-I left that room in a panic, feeling terrified, alone, unsupported, confused and afraid about what the future might hold.
+I left in a panic, feeling terrified, alone, unsupported, confused and afraid about what the future might hold.

 I don’t think that’s ok.